3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 The importance of test timing

 The Plusbaby pregnancy test pack contains three tests for a specific purpose.
-This approach allows one test to be taken up to three days before the expected date of menstruation, another on the expected day of menstruation, and the third when menstruation is late.
+This approach allows one test to be carried out up to three days before the expected date of menstruation, another on the expected day of menstruation, and the third when menstruation is late.
 This strategy increases the accuracy and reliability of results, taking into account potential variations in hCG levels at the start of pregnancy.
 As a result, users can monitor their pregnancy status with greater confidence and accuracy.

 Pregnancy test Plusbaby